-A lightly aged tequila that smells, looks and tastes older and more complex than it is, it’s slightly fruity and sweet but with a complex character that pays off.
+Slightly fruity and sweet, this lightly aged tequila smells, looks, and tastes older and more complex than it is.

 Color: Deep gold